 - Save your transaction number (This is also sent to your e-mail address)

 - For travellers who do not have an address in the Philippines, you may put your company address or the address you will stay in after your quarantine period in the “permanent residence” field

 - Every traveller, including children, should each have an OHP Registration.

-- All travellers must secure and present a negative pre-departure RT-PCR test taken within 48h OR negative laboratory-administered antigen/ART test within 24h from their travel from an MOH-approved provider.
-Foreign nationals who test positive on their pre-departure RT-PCR or ART (whether fully-recovered or as new infection) WILL NOT be allowed entry into the Philippines under current regulations.
+- Travellers with NO BOOSTER shot must secure and present a negative pre-departure RT-PCR test taken within 48h OR negative laboratory-administered antigen/ART test within 24h from their travel from an MOH-approved provider.
+Foreign nationals with NO Booster shot who test positive on their pre-departure RT-PCR or ART (whether fully-recovered or as new infection) WILL NOT be allowed entry into the Philippines under current regulations.

 - On the day of your departure, update your OneHealthPass/OHP registration (seat number, health declaration, RT-PCR test results and other details).
 Input your transaction number and last name.
 Save or print the QR code generated.
 The OHP QR Code will also be sent through your registered e-mail address.

-- Be ready with a print-out of your digital vaccination certificate from notarise.gov.sg, with QR Code), negative pre-departure test result, and OneHealthPass QR Code.
+- Be ready with a print-out of your digital vaccination certificate from notarise.gov.sg, with QR Code) and OneHealthPass QR Code.

 While Inflight: Fill out the Arrival Card and Customs Declaration Form provided by the flight attendant.

 - Proceed to the One-Stop-Shop Holding Area for a briefing on health and safety protocols.

 - Present your OHP QR Code at the DOT Help Desk.

 - Proceed to the Bureau of Immigration for arrival clearance then to baggage claim and customs inspection.

 - Take the accredited or arrange transport service (airport taxi for non-OFWs and foreigners).